The Fendermen

 The Fendermen were an American rockabilly duo, composed of Jim Sundquist and Phil Humphrey, active in the early 1960s.
 They are best known for the 1960 hit single "Mule Skinner Blues", a cover of a song written by Jimmie Rodgers.

-Jim Sundquist (lead guitarist; born James D. Sundquist, November 26, 1937, Niagara, Wisconsin; later settled in Minnesota) and Phil Humphrey (rhythm guitarist; from Milwaukee, Wisconsin).
-At this point, Humphrey lived in Stoughton, Wisconsin with his wife and daughter.
+Jim Sundquist, lead guitarist, was born James D. Sundquist, in Niagara, Wisconsin; he later settled in Minnesota.
+Phil Humphrey, rhythm guitarist, was from Milwaukee, Wisconsin.
+At the time of trcording, Humphrey lived in Stoughton, Wisconsin, with his wife and daughter.

-Sundquist and Humphrey, both born on November 26, 1937, met as students at the University of Wisconsin–Madison in the late 1950s under the direction of William Dreger, a music store owner in Middleton, Wisconsin.
-The duo had one hit single, "Mule Skinner Blues", released in 1960 on the Cuca Records label which was picked up for national distribution by Soma Records.
+Sundquist and Humphrey, both born on November 26, 1937, met as students at the University of Wisconsin–Madison in the late 1950s under the direction of William Dreger, a music-store owner in Middleton, Wisconsin.
+The duo had one hit single, "Mule Skinner Blues", released in 1960 on the Cuca Records label, which was picked up for national distribution by Soma Records.
 The song was originally recorded in the basement of Middleton Music on an aluminum disc.
-The song hit No. 5 on the Billboard Hot 100, No. 32 in the UK Singles Chart in September 1960, and No. 2 in Canada.
-"Mule Skinner Blues" was the first song by a Minnesota band to reach the charts.
+The song hit number five on the Billboard Hot 100, number 32 in the UK Singles Chart in September 1960, and number two in Canada.

 The duo called themselves "the Fendermen" because they played Fender guitars (a Telecaster and a Stratocaster), and they connected them both to the same amplifier.
 These guitars were the only instruments used in the recording of "Mule Skinner Blues".
 The Fendermen toured with Johnny Cash and many others on the road across the US.
-William Herbert Dreger was the original producer for the Fendermen and was later replaced due to a dispute amongst the group.
-He was responsible for helping the two man group get off the ground and onto charts where they were praised for their musical prowess.
+William Herbert Dreger was the original producer for the Fendermen and was later replaced due to a dispute among the group.
+He was responsible for helping the two-man group get off the ground and onto charts, where they were praised for their musical prowess.
 William Dreger was also responsible for the ending of the song "Mule Skinner Blues" in which the group could not come up with a viable way to end the song.
-Thus the ending was made one day when William said "Cha Cha Cha" and thus creating the ending to a wonderful folk song.
-William tried to keep in touch with the rest of the group but was never answered back, even though he kept track of them and watched them rise to stardom.
-He was never paid for work as producer for the group, and died on August 3, 2019.
+Thus, the ending was made one day when William said "Cha Cha Cha", thus creating the ending to a wonderful folk song.
+William tried to keep in touch with the rest of the group, but was never answered back, though he kept track of them and watched them rise to stardom.
+He was never paid for work as producer for the group, he and died on August 3, 2019.
 He kept the legacy of the Fendermen alive by telling people of the group and how they were formed.
 He kept the original copy of the album along with a copy of the Soma Records 45 and an LP 33 with the Fendermen and many others who hit the top 10 in 1960.

-The Fendermen sat at the No. 3 spot at Johnny Rockets in Greenville, South Carolina for many years before being removed and the restaurant being shut down.
+The Fendermen sat at the number-three spot at Johnny Rockets in Greenville, South Carolina, for many years before being removed and the restaurant being shut down.